Building Resilience in Transformation and Change...

 Pressure from FinTech startups and Digital agendas are driving enterprises towards automation and DevOps.
-This has to be done in a safe way that does not jeopardise the “machine” that is the rest of the organisation.
-Jason spoke about using Agile methods for small, innovative teams to test out how Agile delivery works in the organisation without impacting major services.
-Adopting this method for small teams delivering microservices is much easier than trying to revolutionise the whole enterprise from the top down.
+This has to be done in a safe way that does not jeopardize the “machine” that is the rest of the organization.
+Jason spoke about using Agile methods for small, innovative teams to test out how Agile delivery works in the organization without impacting major services.
+Adopting this method for small teams delivering microservices is much easier than trying to revolutionize the whole enterprise from the top down.

 From what we’ve experienced the shift to DevOps won’t happen overnight.
 However, innovation lends itself to Agile delivery and DevOps.
 Using these methods for new teams producing innovative software will be where the biggest growth comes from.
 Even when Agile and DevOps make up the majority of release activity, there will still be cases where these are not the best option.